Long Beach station (LIRR): Long Beach Club House station

-Platforms and tracks
+Station layout

 This station has two high-level island platforms.
 The east platform between Tracks 3 and 4 is 10 cars long.
 The west platform between Tracks 5 and 6 is eight cars long.
 There are 10 tracks total.
 The six tracks not next to the platforms (two to the east of the station and four to the west) are used for train storage.
 A low-level island platform between Tracks 7 and 8 is not in service, but contains mini-high platforms to access high-level trains.

 Parking is available to the east and west of the station platforms, and is largely restricted to permits issued by the city of Long Beach.